MicrosoftDocs/cpp-docs/docs/c-runtime-library/format-specification-syntax-printf-and-wprintf-functions.md

 >  Because the `%n` format is inherently insecure, it is disabled by default.
 If `%n` is encountered in a format string, the invalid parameter handler is invoked, as described in [Parameter Validation](../c-runtime-library/parameter-validation.md).
 To enable `%n` support, see [_set_printf_count_output](../c-runtime-library/reference/set-printf-count-output.md).

 ## <a name="flags"></a> Flag directives
-In a format specification, the first optional field is *flags*.
+In a conversion specification, the first optional field is *flags*.
 A flag directive is a character that specifies output justification and output of signs, blanks, leading zeros, decimal points, and octal and hexadecimal prefixes.
-More than one flag directive may appear in a format specification, and flags can appear in any order.
+More than one flag directive may appear in a conversion specification, and flags can appear in any order.

 ### Flag characters